charlie0129/aniclock/README.md

 ### macOS desktop widget

-I personally use it as a desktop widget with [Plash (available for macOS)](https://github.com/sindresorhus/Plash):
+I personally use it as a desktop widget with [Plash (available for macOS)](https://github.com/sindresorhus/Plash).
+Plash takes advantage of the system webview and is very light on system resources.

 <p align="center" style="image-rendering: pixelated;">
   <img src="readme-assets/macos-widget.gif" />